teaching-on-testbeds/llm-chi/index.md

 on a large model training job.

+You may view the Python code we will execute in this experiment [in our Github repository](https://github.com/teaching-on-testbeds/llm-chi/tree/main/torch).

 You will execute the commands in this section either inside an SSH session on the Chameleon "node-llm" server, or inside a container that runs on this server.
 You will need **two** terminals arranged side-by-side or vertically, and in both terminals, use SSH to connect to the "node-llm" server.